MeltwaterArchive/datasift-connector/README.md

 ## Quick Start - Deployment to EC2

-Please note that the connector has been developed and tested within CentOS 6.5.
+Please note that the Connector has been developed and tested within CentOS 6.5.
 The source AMI in use by our ami.json packer configuration is [ami-c2a818aa](https://aws.amazon.com/marketplace/pp/B00NQAYLWO/ref=rev_all_product_title).
-The connector is not guaranteed to operate correctly when deployed using alternative source images.
+The Connector is not guaranteed to operate correctly when deployed using alternative source images.

 ### Pricing

-The CentOS 6 source AMI used by the connector is a free product.
+The CentOS 6 source AMI used by the Connector is a free product.
 Instance type when deployed with Packer is defaulted to t2.micro.
 This is a "Free Tier Eligible" instance type, and will reduce costs significantly when used within the first 12 months with a new AWS account.
 Existing customers can view estimated costs by logging-in to AWS, visiting the [AMI product page](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) and clicking the "Continue" button.

 If a default VPC has not been set on EC2, it will be necessary to change this value to an EC2-Classic compatible instance type, such as m3.medium.
 All new AWS accounts have a default VPC created automatically.
 Please note that bumping the instance size up will incur higher charges.
 Differences can be compared on the product page above.

 ### Deployment

-To run an instance of the connector on EC2:
+To run an instance of the Connector on EC2:

 - Ensure [Packer](https://www.packer.io/docs/installation.html) is installed.
 - Ensure [Chef DK](#chef) has been installed.